 Prepare the grill:

 - If you are using charcoal grill, I recommend placing your lit and ashed over charcoals on half of your grill.
-This will create a hotter and a cooler side of the grill so that you don’t burn your steaks while getting them to temperature you desire.
-If you are using a gas grill, you should have a higher cooking shelf to place steaks away from direct heat while cooking.
+This will create two-temperature zones: hotter and a cooler side of the grill, so that you don’t burn your steaks while getting them to the temperature you desire.
+(If you are using a gas grill, you should have a higher cooking shelf to place steaks away from direct heat while cooking or turn off one or two of the side burners for a cooler zone.)

 Grilling the steak:

-- Brushed the meat with oil and season it well with salt and pepper on both sides.
-Place steaks on the hot side of the grill to give them a nice sear.
+- Place steaks on the hot side of the grill to let them get a nice sear for 2-3 minutes.

-- After a couple of minutes, turn the meat to the other side and move it over to the cooler side of the grill (or the higher shelf away from the direct heat).
+- Move them over to the cooler side of the grill (or the higher shelf away from the direct heat), close the lid, and let them cool until they reach your desired doneness.

 - Take the steaks off the grill when it hits 5 degrees away from your desired temperature.
-Steak will keep cooking while resting.
+(Steak will continue to cook a few more degrees while resting.)
+Place steaks on a cutting board or a platter and loosely tent with foil.

 Notes